Tag Archive for: Why LePort Schools

 The best preschool teachers turn out to be ones who are very smart.
 “There’s a lot of things that you have to figure out.
 Preschool can be more difficult than the other grades because a lot of your teaching has to be embedded in other things.
 Understand that when you are playing with one child you’re working on their vocabulary, and with another child that you’re facilitating social skills and you’re teaching it through indirect ways.”
 Peg Tyre

 This means only intelligent, high-energy, passionate yet patient individuals can qualify to work in our program.
 Hard to find?
 Yes—we review scores of resumes and conduct dozens of multiple-round interviews.
-But then that’s our responsibility: finding the best possible individuals to guide your child during his critical early years.
-Lucikily, with our reputation as the highest-quality, most authentic Montessori school in Orange County, and one who provides an excellent, supportive work environment for teachers, we usually have our pick of applicants!
+But then that’s our responsibility: finding the best possible individuals to guide your child during these critical early years.
+Luckily, with our reputation as a high-quality, authentic Montessori school, and for providing an excellent, supportive work environment for teachers, we usually have our pick of applicants!

 Montessori infant care or nanny?
 How to choose which childcare option is right for you.